 TIP: Engage in a neighborhood experience in London.
 There are so many monuments and museums to see that it’s easy to get caught up in moving from one to the other without getting a taste of current-day life in London.
 The options are endless as each neighborhood has a distinct personality.
-Favorites for me include Chelsea, Notting Hill Gate, and South Kensington.
+A full round-up of favorite London neighborhoods is here.

 Our Family Travel Advisor Team will work with you to book accommodations, recommend activities and more, all with one-on-one support.
 Click here to send us a request

 At this point we opted to visit Westminster Abbey only to find that it is open for worship only on Sundays (see the opening hours schedule for reference).
 In retrospect, we should have integrated a visit into our Day 1 itinerary.
 Westminster Abbey is definitely worth a full visit!